 Odds to win US Masters 2020

 Congratulations to Tiger Woods who claimed his 15th Major with his 2019 Masters championship victory.
-We will update this page with 2020 Masters tournament odds when they are available.
-In the meantime, look at the prices for the second golf Major, the PGA Championship on May 16-19 2019.
+Top global PGA stars now set their sites squarely on the second golf Major; the PGA Championship on May 16-19 2019.

-For your reference, below were the closing odds to win the Green Jacket, as furnished by , prior to final round action on Sunday, April 14, 2019.
-As you can see, a bet on Tiger would have seen a decent payout.
+For reference, below are closing odds to win the 2019 Green Jacket, furnished by , prior to the final round on April 14.
+As illustrated, a Sunday bet on Tiger returned a decent payout.
 However, that is small in comparison to the 1300 odds bettors could have had with a pre-tournament wager.
 Thick lines are available for the 84th Masters above.
 Secure them with a wager today!

 |83rd Masters Betting Odds - Prior to Final Round|